Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 After marrying Eleanor Henry came under attack by Louis, Eleanor's previous husband, who did not recognise Henry as the new Duke of Aquitaine.
 Stephen sent troops and his son Eustace to help Louis against Henry.
 Henry's younger brother, Geoffrey, was also not happy with the situation and joined the quarrels.
 Henry moved quickly attacking Louis and capturing Geoffrey to secure his position as Duke.

-Henry travelled to France to meet the French King and propose a marriage between his son Henry and Louis' daughter Margaret.
+King Henry II travelled to France to meet Louis VII the French King and propose a marriage between his son Henry and Louis' daughter Margaret.
 This was accepted but the actual betrothal did not occur until November of 1160.
 Louis' children were all female, two by Elenor of Aquitaine and the third, Margaret, by Constance , the daughter of Alfonso VIII, king of Castile.
 Henry was only three years old and Margaret was less than a year old.

 Henry took his army north to Normandy where Louis' brothers were attacking the border.
 Henry took several castles and cut Louis off from Paris.